carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 Note the lack of support for recent versions on Windows.
 The [Windows Subsystem for Linux](https://learn.microsoft.com/en-gb/windows/wsl/install) is a good choice for installing later versions.

-We might want to check this has worked:
+We might want to check this has workedby running some Python code to import the `tensorflow` module and output to the screen the results of a check to see if CUDA is working by listing available GPU
+devices:

 ```
 python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"